Key Points

 Using a GPS

-A handheld GPS unit can be a useful additional tool to have at your disposal, especially in difficult low-visability situations.
-However a GPS is only useful if you know how to use it.
+A handheld GPS unit can be a useful additional tool to have at your disposal, especially in difficult low-visibility situations.
+However, a GPS is only useful if you know how to use it.
 This may seem an obvious point but it is not uncommon to hear stories of mountain rescue calls where the caller was carrying a GPS but was unable to interpret their position from it.
-As every GPS unit is different you should familiarise yourself with the features and user interface of your own GPS.
-Read the instruction manual and practice using it outside your home before you start using it "for real".
+As every GPS unit is different you should familiarise yourself with the features and user interface of your own model.
+Read the instruction manual and practice using it outside your home before you start using it for real.

 Note that you should always still carry a paper map and compass and know how to use them, partly because a GPS alone is usually not as useful as a GPS accompanied by a map and compass, but also because it is inadvisable to be dependent on your GPS.

-- On-screen maps are rarely as useful as a real paper map, due to issues such as small screen size, slow update interval, or poor map quality.
+- On-screen maps are rarely as useful as a real paper map, due to issues such as small screen size, slow update intervals, or poor map quality.

 - The onscreen compass is also no substitute for a real one, unless your GPS unit also has a magnetic compass built in, which many units do not have.
 (This is because GPS is a tool for measuring your position only, so it needs you to be moving in order to see how your position is changing and hence what direction you are going in, so it can then tell you where north is relative to that direction.
 The compass reading is therefore also affected by the accuracy of the GPS position, which can be poor at times.)